Knödel: Etymology

 The word Knödel is German and is cognate with the English word knot and the Latin word nōdus 'knot'.
 Through the Old High German chnodo and the Middle High German knode it finally changed to the modern expression.
-Knödel in Hungary are called gombóc or knédli; in Slovenia, knedl(j)i or (less specifically) cmoki; in the Czech Republic, knedlíky (singular knedlík); in Slovakia, knedle (singular knedľa); in Luxembourg, Kniddel(en); in Bosnia, Croatia, Poland and Serbia, knedle; in Bukovina, cnidle or cnigle; and in Italy they are known as canederli /it/ in Italian and as bales in Ladin.
+Knödel in Hungary are called gombóc or knédli; in Slovenia, cmoki or (vulgarly) knedl(j)i; in the Czech Republic, knedlíky (singular knedlík); in Slovakia, knedle (singular knedľa); in Luxembourg, Kniddel(en); in Bosnia, Croatia, Poland and Serbia, knedle; in Bukovina, cnidle or cnigle.
+The same German roots are found in these Romance languages: France has quenelles, and large gnocchi are called canederli /it/ in Italian; bales is the Ladin word for the same dish.
 In some regions of the United States, klub is used to refer specifically to potato dumplings.
 A similar dish is known in Sweden (kroppkakor or pitepalt) and in Norway (raspeball or komle), filled with salty meat; and in Canada (poutine râpée).